ootidea/result-type-ts/README.md

   </tr>
   <tr>
     <td><b>Description</b></td>
-    <td>Applies specified functions to either a success value or a failure value, returning the result of the applied function.</td>
+    <td>Return the result of applying one of the given functions to the payload.</td>
   </tr>
 </table>